lambley/ticketing_app/tickets/src/events/README.md

 The events DB will contain a collection of received events, along with a status of whether the event has been emitted to the respective service.

 This will ensure that data is accurate between services.

+Mongo has a transaction mechanism that allows for rollback when either transaction/ticket creation or event creation fails.

+NOTE: not yet implemented